Reasons to prefer logback over log4j 1.x

-Logback brings a very large number of improvements over log4j, big and small.
+Logback brings a large number of improvements over log4j 1.x, big and small.
 They are too many to enumerate exhaustively.
-Nevertheless, here is a non-exhaustive list of reasons for switching to logback from log4j.
-Keep in mind that logback is conceptually very similar to log4j as both projects were founded by the same developer.
-If you are already familiar with log4j, you will quickly feel at home using logback.
-If you like log4j, you will probably love logback.
+Nevertheless, here is a non-exhaustive list of reasons for switching to logback from log4j 1.x.
+Keep in mind that logback is conceptually very similar to log4j 1.x as both projects were founded by the same developer.
+If you are already familiar with log4j 1.x, you will quickly feel at home using logback.

-Based on our previous work on log4j, logback internals have been re-written to perform about ten times faster on certain critical execution paths.
+Based on our previous work on log4j 1.x, logback internals have been re-written to perform about ten times faster on certain critical execution paths.
 Not only are logback components faster, they have a smaller memory footprint as well.

 Logback comes with a very extensive battery of tests developed over the course of several years and untold hours of work.
-While log4j is also tested, logback takes testing to a completely different level.
-In our opinion, this is the single most important reason to prefer logback over log4j.
+While log4j 1.x is also tested, logback takes testing to a completely different level.
+In our opinion, this is the single most important reason to prefer logback over log4j 1.x.
 You want your logging framework to be rock solid and dependable even under adverse conditions.

 Logger class in logback-classic